SCALEit-eG/scaleit-interfaces-specification/AppOrchestration/README.md

 - aas/?
     - *.json

-Through the docker-compose.yml it is possible to orchestrate the app.
+Apps come with a **compose-tpl.yaml** that serves as a template possibly containing variables in order create a **compose.yaml** when deploying the app.
+Through the **compose.yaml** it is possible to orchestrate the app.
 Docker images need to be available when the app starts and may be retrievable on the server the Docker runs and thus they are optional.
 It must not contain a **build context**.

 Uniqueness of an app is given by the following information:
 - Manufacturer Id
 - Product number
 - Version

-## App Template

-The structure from *App Instance* is inherited with the following additions:
-- docker-compose-build.yml

-It should contain a build context so that **docker-compose build** can be run on the template in order to create an App Instance.
-The files required in the build context must be provided as well.

 ## App ID

-For an instance of the Transfer App the uniqueness of an App Instance is guaranteed by the combination of **Name** and **Version**.
+For the Transfer App the uniqueness of an App Type is guaranteed by the combination of **ManufacturerId**, **ProductNumber** and **Version**.
+Each instance of an app type gets an **InstanceNumber** to uniquely identify the instance.
+By definition, each instance is associated with exactly one app type.

-ID := {Name}:{Version}

-For storage purposes the "{Name}:{Version}" string should be URL-encoded.

-To also provide uniqueness for App Templates, the version identifier should be differ accordingly.
-This is up to the creators of the apps, e.g.:
+App Types and App Instances both express these aforementioned fields combined in an ID string.
+This string must be placed in specific URL segments at the API.
+Thus the ID string must be an encoded value, preferably Base64URL encoding.
+For clients and frontends of the Transfer App the ID will just be a string and how the Transfer App handles the identifying components is an implementation detail clients don't need to know.

+Example for illustration:
 ```
-simple webserver:1.0.0
-simple webserver:1.0.0-tpl
+ManufacturerId: scale-it.org
+ProductNumber: 11300783512
+Version: 1.5.3
+InstanceNumber: 1

+Base64URL encoded and combined with '.':
+App Type ID: c2NhbGUtaXQub3Jn.MTEzMDA3ODM1MTI.MS41LjM
+App Instance ID: c2NhbGUtaXQub3Jn.MTEzMDA3ODM1MTI.MS41LjM.MQ
 ```

+Instead of Base64-URL also other encodings could be used and the parts could be combined with a different separation symbol.
+The client only needs to use the ID string as is and should not make assumptions about its precise implementation.

+*Note* that **URL-encoding** is discouraged for the ID since many software libraries and frameworks automatically decode it when encountering it at a REST endpoint thus easily leading to confusion and bugs.
+It is also problematic because it is more difficult to choose a suitable separation symbol for the ID parts.
+Internally in the Transfer App the URL-encoding may serve for file storage.
+Externally the URL encoded version may be used for export file names.

+In order to also allow URL encoding for specific purposes the ID parts **must not contain a space character** so that the space character can be used as separator without the need to keep this space character as is in a file system path.

 ## App Config

-Consists of Name, Version and Description.
+Consists of identifying information and metadata.
 Frontend and Middlelayer entries may be added to access the frontend or server components of the app.

 Example for app components:
 ```